savageblackout/beyhive_app/README.md

 In addition, registered and signed in users may edit or delete their posts or comments!

 #Where do I use such an amazing application?
-Why, it's as easy as logging on to the World Wide Web, opening your favorite internet browser, and simply pasting this link:
+Why, it's as easy as logging on to the World Wide Web, opening your favorite internet browser, and simply copying this link--  https://pacific-sea-32437.herokuapp.com/ -- and pasting it in the address box/location bar/URL bar/address bar of the internet browser!

-Or, for those more savvy internet users, simply click on this link.
+Or, for those more savvy internet users, simply click on this [link](https://pacific-sea-32437.herokuapp.com/).

 For those of you who are even MORE saavy, here goes:
 The BeyHive was deployed online using [Heroku](https://devcenter.heroku.com/start).

+Once you arive at the coorrect URL, you will be asked to login or sign up.
+See below for detailed instructions on how to make the best of The BeyHive!

 #When can I use it??
 FOR THE LOVE OF GOD WHEN CAN I USE IT
 umm...now!